daphne97/daphne97/README.md

 #### ⭐ Recent Stars

-- [nomic-ai/gpt4all-ui](https://github.com/nomic-ai/gpt4all-ui) - gpt4all chatbot ui (2 days ago)
+- [nomic-ai/gpt4all-ui](https://github.com/nomic-ai/gpt4all-ui) - gpt4all chatbot ui (3 days ago)
 - [kevmo314/magic-copy](https://github.com/kevmo314/magic-copy) - Magic Copy is a Chrome extension that uses Meta&#39;s Segment Anything Model to extract a foreground object from an image and copy it to the clipboard.
-(6 days ago)
+(1 week ago)
 - [facebookresearch/dinov2](https://github.com/facebookresearch/dinov2) - PyTorch code and models for the DINOv2 self-supervised learning method.
 (1 week ago)
 - [openai/chatgpt-retrieval-plugin](https://github.com/openai/chatgpt-retrieval-plugin) - The ChatGPT Retrieval Plugin lets you easily search and find personal or work documents by asking questions in everyday language.
 (2 weeks ago)
 - [facebookresearch/segment-anything](https://github.com/facebookresearch/segment-anything) - The repository provides code for running inference with the SegmentAnything Model (SAM), links for downloading the trained model checkpoints, and example notebooks that show how to use the model.
 (2 weeks ago)